appcypher/viper/NOTES.md

     const, ref, ptr, val, match, let, var, enum, true, false, interface, where
     ```

-- Consistent use of underscore
+- Consistent use of underscores
     ```py
     dictionary.from_keys('a, b, c')
     ```